-One of my favorite Book Day activities is the sensory activity!
-Sensory play is so versatile.
+One of my favorite Book Day activities is the sensory play!
 Every bin introduces a larger understanding and exploration of the world around them.
 It is ideal for infants and toddlers, but still so beneficial for Pre-K and elementary age children.
 One of the biggest benefits of sensory play is how it fosters social interactions between children.
 (Source).

-Here are the products used to make this sensory bin:
+Here are the products used to make the Hot Chocolate sensory bin:

 -1 Storage box from Walmart

 -1 Large Box of Cookie Crisp from the cereal aisle

 - 2 Plastic Starbucks Cups (Ask your local Starbucks)

 - Measuring Cups & Spoons

 Begin creating this sensory bin by pouring the cereal into the storage box.
 This will be the base of the bin.
 Next, sprinkle the marshmallows on top of the cereal.
 Strategically place cups on opposite ends of the bin.
 Fill in the gaps with baking utensils, measuring cups, and spoons.